Normalized Wolfe-Powell-type local minimax method for finding multiple unstable solutions of nonlinear elliptic PDEs: Conclusions

 \section{Conclusions}

-In this paper, we introduced normalized Wolfe-Powell-type and strong Wolfe-Powell-type step-size search rules for general descent directions, and proposed a normalized Wolfe-Powell-type local minimax method (NWP-LMM) for finding multiple unstable solutions of semilinear elliptic problems.
-Under certain conditions on the local peak selection and general descent directions, the feasibility and global convergence of the NWP-LMM were rigorously verified.
+In this paper, we introduced a framework of normalized Wolfe-Powell-type local minimax method (NWP-LMM) based on general descent directions and the normalized Wolfe-Powell-type and strong Wolfe-Powell-type step-size search rules for finding multiple unstable solutions of semilinear elliptic problems.
+Under certain conditions on the local peak selection and general descent directions, the feasibility and global convergence of the NWP-LMM were rigorously verified in the functional analysis level.
 In addition, two feasible types of descent directions, i.e., preconditioned steepest descent directions and the conjugate gradient-type direction, were proposed and discussed.
 The global convergence of the NWP-LMM combined with the preconditioned steepest descent directions was also provided.
 Extensive numerical results for several semilinear elliptic equations, including the nonlinear Schr\"{o}dinger equation, H\'{e}non equation and Chandrasekhar equation in 2D, were reported with their multiple solutions displayed to illustrate the effectiveness and robustness of our approach.
 The superior numerical performance of the NWP-LMM combined with the conjugate gradient-type direction was observed in extensive numerical experiments, while the rigorous verification for its global convergence is ongoing.
 Furthermore, designing more efficient preconditioned steepest descent or preconditioned conjugate gradient-type directions within the framework of LMM by constructing appropriate preconditioners to further improve the efficiency of computing multiple solutions will be our future work.
+Finally, it is worthwhile to point out that, following the line of our approach, the steepest descent direction can be replaced by a general descent direction in the devise of the traditional normalized Armijo-type and Goldstein-type local minimax algorithms, and both the feasibility and global convergence of the them can be verified.